rjust/defects4j/README.md

 program version.
 The next major release of Defects4J will be compatible with Java 8.

+#### Timezone
 Defects4J generates and executes tests in the timezone `America/Los_Angeles`.
 If you are using the bugs outside of the Defects4J framework, export the `TZ` environment variable accordingly.

+#### Perl modules
+The following additional Perl modules are required for bug mining:
+- URI
+- DBI
+- JSON
+- JSON::Parse
+- DBD
+- DBD::CSV

+These can be manually installed using CPAN or automatically installed on-demand using the *Carton* CPAN module version manager.
+Prefix any Perl script execution with `carton exec <script>` to have carton invoke the script and automatically install its dependencies.

 Getting started
 ----------------